homer0/packages/packages/personal/oxlint-config/README.md

 ### React

-Use `createReactConfig` with the same options to add React and JSX accessibility rules.
+Use `createReactConfig` with the same options to add React, JSX accessibility, and React-performance rules.

 ```ts
 import { createReactConfig } from '@homer0/oxlint-config';